-Dr. Urioste eventually zeroed in on the goal of becoming a veterinarian, the go-to profession for those who love animals.
-Happily, that deep-rooted desire led her to Paoli Vetcare, where Dawn has been providing exceptional care to patients for over 6 years.
+Dawn Urioste eventually zeroed in on the goal of becoming a veterinarian, the go-to profession for those who love animals.
+Happily, that deep-rooted desire led her to Paoli Vetcare where Dr. Dawn has been providing exceptional care to patients for over 6 years.
 Clients rave about her knowledge, compassion, and genuine love for cats and dogs.
-But of course, like many roads in life, Dr. Urioste journeyed on a curvy, roundabout path to get here.
+But of course, like many roads in life, Dr. Dawn journeyed on a curvy, roundabout path to get here.

-Before she became a part of the Paoli Vetcare team, before she got her start helping pets, and before she even enrolled at the Colorado State University of School of Veterinary Medicine, Dr. Urioste served in the US Army during Operation Desert Shield/Storm in both Saudi Arabia and Iraq.
-After Dr. Urioste graduated from the CSU School of Veterinary Medicine in 1994, she continued to serve her country in the Army Reserve.
+Before she became a part of the Paoli Vetcare team, before she got her start helping pets, and before she even enrolled at the Colorado State University of School of Veterinary Medicine, Dr. Dawn Urioste served in the U.S. Army during Operation Desert Shield/Storm in both Saudi Arabia and Iraq.
+After she graduated from vet school in 1994, she continued to serve her country in the Army Reserve.
 Her main job?
 Like most veterinarians in the military, she was a Veterinary Specialist in charge of food safety and responsible to care for the Army’s working dogs.

 “What I did wasn’t what you’d typically think of when you think about what it means to be part of the Army,” Dr. Dawn said.
 “Sure, we’d help the military working dogs, making sure they are up-to-date on vaccines, dewormed, and treated them from minor illnesses, but our biggest job was food inspection.”
 Dr. Urioste checked the dining facilities, as well as the food preparation areas and the water storage containers—these responsibilities were added to the duties of US Army Reserve vets after the Second World War.

-Fast forward to the present, Dr. Urioste has been a vet for 21 years now—she specializes in small animal medicine and spends her days caring for dogs, cats, ferrets, guinea pigs, rabbits, and more.
+Fast forward to the present, Dr. Dawn Urioste has been a vet for over 22 years now—she specializes in small animal medicine and spends her days caring for dogs, cats, ferrets, guinea pigs, rabbits, and more.
 While she loves preventive medicine, as well as diagnosing and treating sick pets, she truly relishes the connections she makes with both animals and people.

-Dr. Dawn has been a staple at Paoli Vetcare for 6 years.
+Dr. Dawn has been a staple at Paoli Vetcare for over 7 years.
 Though she spent some time in Colorado working towards her degree, she ultimately decided to come back to her hometown on the Philadelphia Main Line.
-Here, she met her boyfriend, made her home, and, luckily for us, found Paoli Vetcare.
+Here, she met her boyfriend, made her home, and, luckily, found Paoli Vetcare.

-Although she loves working with the exceptional Paoli Vetcare team, animals are her true passion.
+Although she loves working with the exceptional Paoli Vetcare people on the team—animals are her true passion.
 “Ultimately, it’s the big picture of knowing I’m helping animals, and that, of course, I’m helping people, too,” Dr. Dawn said, “But I’d be lying if I didn’t tell you the best days are when owners bring puppies and kittens in—the cuteness never gets old—at least, it hasn’t for me.”